What is Normal Sperm Count?

 - There should be about 2 mL of semen when a man ejaculates.

-- Around 75% of the sperm should be alive; 25% will be dead on arrival, so to speak.
+- Around 75% of the sperm should be alive; 25% will be dead upon ejaculation.

 - At least 30% should be normal shape and size, and at least 25% should be swimming rapidly forward.

-What will likely mean a lot to you is how your husband can maintain those numbers in order to give you the best chance of getting pregnant.
+What will likely mean a lot to you is how your husband can maintain those numbers to give you the best chance of getting pregnant.